shadynagy111-eng/Mamba-Accelerated-Spatiotemporal-Analysis-of-Medical-Videos/README.md

 🔷 Block Diagram :
 ![Image](https://github.com/user-attachments/assets/fdfe52fc-395d-4848-9e3e-3e4d346d2421)

-🔬 Methodology
+🔬 **Methodology**

-Dataset Preprocessing: Extracting frames from medical videos, followed by normalization, augmentation, and conversion into formats suitable for Mamba architecture processing.
-Temporal sequences are carefully aligned to ensure accurate spatiotemporal representation.
+1. **Dataset Preprocessing**: Extract and preprocess frames from medical videos for spatial and temporal feature extraction.

-Model Development: Implementing the Mamba architecture combined with CNNs to extract spatial features from individual video frames.
-These features, along with temporal information, are processed through the Mamba model to capture long-term dependencies and spatiotemporal dynamics in medical videos.
+2. **Model Development**: Combine CNNs for spatial feature extraction with the Mamba architecture for spatiotemporal learning.

-Training & Evaluation: Training the model on medical video datasets for tasks like action recognition, anomaly detection, or disease progression analysis.
-Performance will be evaluated using standard metrics such as accuracy and F1 score, comparing the Mamba-based model to traditional CNN-based models.
+3. **Training & Evaluation**: Train the model on medical video tasks and evaluate using accuracy and F1 score.

-Optimization: Fine-tuning the hyperparameters of both the CNN and Mamba components to optimize the model's ability to learn and represent spatiotemporal features, ensuring higher accuracy and computational efficiency.
+4. **Optimization**: Fine-tune hyperparameters to improve model performance and efficiency.

 ⚡ Key Features